uio-bmi/immuneML/docs/source/installation/install_with_package_manager.rst

   mkdir immuneML/
   cd immuneML/

-2. Create a virtual environment using conda. immuneML has been tested extensively with Python versions 3.7 and 3.8, but not 3.9.
+2. Create a virtual environment using conda. immuneML has been tested extensively with Python versions 3.7 and 3.8, but not 3.9. immuneML depends on PyTorch, which fails to install with Python 3.9.
    To create a conda virtual environment with Python version 3.8, use:

 .. code-block:: console